ibm-cloud-docs/containers/cs_hybrid.md

 Establish VPN connectivity between your public Kubernetes cluster and your {{site.data.keyword.Bluemix}} Private instance to allow two-way communication.
 {: shortdesc}

-1. Create a standard cluster with {{site.data.keyword.containerlong}} in {{site.data.keyword.Bluemix_notm}} Public or use an existing one.
+1. Create a standard cluster with {{site.data.keyword.containerlong}} in {{site.data.keyword.cloud_notm}} Public or use an existing one.
 To create a cluster, choose between the following options:
     - [Create a standard cluster from the console or CLI](/docs/containers?topic=containers-clusters#clusters_ui).
     - [Use the Cloud Automation Manager (CAM) to create a cluster by using a pre-defined template ![External link icon](../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/support/knowledgecenter/SS2L37_2.1.0.3/cam_deploy_IKS.html).
 When you deploy a cluster with CAM, the Helm tiller is automatically installed for you.